 The Resumes, CVs, and Cover Letters workshop provides students with a basic knowledge of creating these professional documents.
 This workshop provides examples and tips, as well as the opportunity to develop and format their own documents to maximize effectiveness.

 The Writing Process workshop introduces students to the varied and unique processes writers experience.
 Our presenters provide different writing processes then ask students to map their own writing process.
-The goal of this workshop is to give students an awareness of their process in the hopes that visualizing their writing process will offer insight into where they struggle, and where they excel.
+The goal of this workshop is to give students an awareness of their own process in the hopes that visualizing them will offer insight into where students struggle, and where they excel.

-The Writing Centers offers custom presentations and workshops that may combine aspects of our standard workshops or request a specific consultant or group of consultants to speak to particular expertise.
-Contact our Workshop Coordinators for more information (email@example.com and firstname.lastname@example.org).
+The Writing Center offers custom presentations and workshops that may combine aspects of our standard workshops or request a specific consultant or group of consultants to speak to particular expertise.
+We are happy to work with you to create a workshop that will meet the needs of your students.
+Contact our Workshop Coordinators for more information (email@example.com).
 Please allow at least 3 weeks for the creation of custom workshops.

 Navigating the PhD Workshop Series